glolichen/lios/README.md

  * Bootstrapping to long mode
  * Interrupts (only keyboard implemented)
  * Printing to VGA graphical mode and serial
- * Some basic memory management
+ * Minimum viable memory manager/allocator
    * Uses paging (obviously)
    * Linked list based page frame and virtual address allocator
    * Kernel heap allocator (using linked lists and bitmap)
- * Supports UEFI
+ * Supports UEFI and runs on real hardware
+ * Basic file system functionality:
+   * reading and writing from NVMe SSD volume
+   * Only FAT32 file system
+   * Can read and create new files, but not write data
+ * Basic ELF/program loading functionality

-## To Do (aka Technical Debt)
+## To Do

+Goals:
+ 1. Load ELF programs (probably no shared objects, no C library, but need to create a basic syscall ABI)
+ 2. Processes
+ 3. Userspace shell program

+Backburner:
  * Find a way to not read the entire FAT when doing anything with one file
  * Virtual address allocator can only use 1 4KiB page, which is only 128 linked list nodes.
 So if the memory gets too fragmented the allocator will completely break.
- * Filesystem and hard disk/solid state drive driver
- * Processes
- * ELF program loading and userspace programs
- * Userspace shell program
+ * Implement writing to a file, beyond simply creating new files

 ## Memory Layout